preset-io/promptimize/README.md

 * [GPT interactive playground](https://platform.openai.com/playground/p/default-adv-tweet-classifier)

 ## TODO
+* allow to actually run the SQL
+* do assertions on result sets
+* parameterize your run, pick your engine, temperatur
+* bring in the system message
 * parallel execution
-* parameterize your run, pick your engine